gilmaimon/ArduinoWebsockets/README.md

 - **26/07/2019 (v0.4.8)** - Feature.
 Added an `addHeader` method as suggested [in issue #22](https://github.com/gilmaimon/ArduinoWebsockets/issues/21)).
 Thank you [mmcArg](https://github.com/mmcArg)!
 - **01/08/2019 (v0.4.9)** - Patch - Bugfix.
 Worked around a bug where connecting to unavailable endpoints would not return false (this is a bug with the `WiFiClient` library itself).
 Added some missing keywords.
 Thank you [Nufflee](https://github.com/Nufflee) for pointing out the [issue](https://github.com/gilmaimon/ArduinoWebsockets/issues/25)!
 - **10/08/2019 (v0.4.10)** - Patch - Bugfix.
 Fixed a bug (and general in-stability) caused from unchecked and unsafe read operations on sockets.
 Also improved memory usage and management.
 Thank you [Jonty](https://github.com/Jonty) for openning and helping with the [issue](https://github.com/gilmaimon/ArduinoWebsockets/issues/26)!
-- **14/09/2019 (v0.4.11)** - Very small fix - masking settings used to not get copied when using assignment between `WebsocketClient` instances
+- **14/09/2019 (v0.4.11)** - Bugfixes - masking settings used to not get copied when using assignment between `WebsocketClient` instances.
+Also handshake validation is now case insensitive.
+Thank you [logdog2709](https://github.com/logdog2709) for pointing out the [issue](https://github.com/gilmaimon/ArduinoWebsockets/issues/34).